 Mozambique is a developing country in southeast Africa bordered by the Indian Ocean, Malawi, South Africa, Swaziland, Malawi, Tanzania, Zimbabwe and Zambia.
 The government is considered relatively stable by regional standards, they have been consolidating peace and making strides toward democracy since the end of the civil war in 1992.
-Warring groups from the civil war era have evolved into political parties and competed in elections, although there are concerns over remaining armed political factions as well as the overall fairness of polls.
-Corruption remains endemic to the country, though the government has made strides to open Mozambique up to foreign investment.

 The slow return of foreign investment has aided general optimism about Mozambique’s development potential, although it remains one of the poorest countries in the world, with low life expectancy and high infant mortality rates.
 Mozambique’s infrastructure is undeveloped compared to Western countries, particularly with regard to the secondary road network and medical facilities.